opral/monorepo/content/git-sdk-notes.md

 ### If real-time collaboration within a branch exists, the concept of `push` and `pull` might become redundant (for the average user).

 @samuelstroschein TODO

+### What is does `clone` do?

+#### Problem

+Explaining git to users who have not used git before leads to questions around `clone`.

+#### Proposal

+An understandable replacement for `clone` might be `download`.
+"A repository has to be downloaded" before changes can be conducted is more comprehandable than "A repository has to be cloned" before changes can be conducted.

+### What is a repository?

+#### Problem

+Yeah... what is a repository?
+GitHub itself refers to repositories as "projects" in the UI.
+I (samuelstroschein) oftentimes explain a repository as "a special directory with super powers|version control".